-Main suspect in Strasbourg attack killed in gunbattle with police: officials
+Main suspect in Strasbourg attack killed in gun battle with police -officials

 People began returning to the area on Thursday with many marking their respects for the victims by leaving candles in the main Kleber square.

-Additional reporting by Gilbert Reilhac in Strasbourg, Elizabeth Pineau, Myriam Rivet , Antony Paone, Richard Lough, Emmanuel Jarry in Paris and Michelle Martin and Paul Carrel in Berlin; Writing by John Irish; Editing by Richard Balmforth
+Additional reporting by Gilbert Reilhac, Vincent Kessler and Antony Paone in Strasbourg, Elizabeth Pineau, Myriam Rivet, Richard Lough, Emmanuel Jarry in Paris, Michelle Martin, Paul Carrel in Berlin and Ali Abdelaty in Cairo; Writing by John Irish; Editing by Richard Balmforth